shahaliyev/shahaliyev.github.io/_posts/2025-02-08-neural_network.md

 Before creating our neuron, we will first make some updates to the `Value` class.

-Not only value class should have a `sigmoid(x)` function, but also it should be able to calculate a derivative for it.
+Not only `Value` class should have a `sigmoid(x)` function, but also it should be able to calculate a derivative for it.

 **Exercise:** Find the derivative of the `sigmoid` function: